katharinegillis/feature-flag-service/README.md

 ## Production

 Automatically builds to the kcordes/featureflagservice image in DockerHub.
-Updating to create patch version bump.